wasim-ahmed/sampleSocket/README.md

 # sampleSocket
 sample C socket program.
-Also the sample program to get info of license holder under LM License framework
+Also the sample C++ program to get info of license holder under LM License framework